JEFFREY L. DECKER

 2. Burnonlyseasoned wood

 3. Make sure there is enough ventilation running through

 the fireplace area

 4. Maintain a high temperature while burning the wood

-Other hazards, other than creosote, to watch out for are animals residing within the chimney as well as any cracks (from mortar breakage) along the chimney.
+Other hazards, other than creosote are animals residing within the chimney as well as, any cracks and or deterioration of said chimney.
 All of these hazards can be prevented with proper chimney inspections, maintenance, and repairs.

 THINGS TO DO IF YOU HAVE A CHIMNEY FIRE